How Filters Work

 CR Filter Operation

-Fig 8.2.3 and Fig. 8.2.4 demonstrate how phasor diagrams can explain both the amplitude and phase effects of a CR filters.
-Adjust the frequency slider and notice that it is the input voltage that apparently changes phase, but this is just because the circuit current phasor (and therefore the VR phasor, which is always in phase with the current) is used as the static reference phasor.
+Fig 8.2.3 demonstrates how phasor diagrams can explain both the amplitude and phase effects of a CR filters.
+Click on the direction arrowheads to see how a high pass filter operates at different frequencies and notice that it is the input voltage (VIN that apparently changes phase, but this is just because the circuit current phasor (and therefore the VR phasor, which is always in phase with the current) is used as the static reference phasor.
 The thing to remember is that there is a phase change of between 0° and 90° happening between VIN and VOUT, which depends on the frequency of the signal.

 Using phasor diagrams to explain the high pass filter shows that:

 • In The High pass Filter (Fig. 8.2.3) at low frequencies the output VOUT (VR) is much smaller than VIN (VC) and a phase shift of up to 90° occurs with the output phase leading the input phase.